DarrenOfficial/lavalink-list/docs/FAQ/frequently-asked-questions.md

 # Frequently asked Question

+### What do I put in ID / Identifier

+Put it as anything, it doesn't matter as long as it's one sentence and there's no `'`

 ### What if one or more of these servers are down?

 Well you can simply contact the owner of it, or if the server has been down for 7 days you can make a Pull Request removing the server completely